-Singleton is a vibrant and diverse regional town, located at the centre of the Hunter Valley, 200km North West of Sydney and 75km from Newcastle.
+Singleton is a vibrant and diverse regional town, located at the centre of the Hunter Valley.

-Singleton is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the Singleton Local Government Area.
+Singleton is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Singleton is a town on the banks of the Hunter River and is a vibrant and diverse regional town, located at the centre of the Hunter Valley, NSW’s premier wine country.
-Singleton is located 200km north west of Sydney and 75km from Newcastle and 47km south east of Muswellbrook.
+Singleton is located 200 km north west of Sydney, 75 km from Newcastle and 47 km south east of Muswellbrook.

 The closest airport to Singleton is Newcastle, which is one hour east of Singleton.
 Newcastle Airport is serviced by Regional Express Airlines (REX) providing daily return flights to Sydney, Virgin Australia and Jetstar providing return flights to Brisbane and Melbourne and Air Pelican providing flights to Ballina and Canberra.